EPCCed/tesseract-docs/user-guide/development.rst

 Compiling MPI codes
 -------------------

-There are two MPI libraries currently available on Tesseract:

-* SGI Message Passing Toolkit (MPT)
-* Intel MPI
+Tesseract currently supports the Intel MPI library.

-The compilation and run commands are different depending on which of these libraries you choose.
-Most of the applications we have compiled on Tesseract have made use of the SGI MPT library and we only use Intel MPI if SGI MPT cannot be used for some reason.
-If you can use either library it is worthwhile running a few tests to discover if either provides a performance advantage for your application.

-The following sections discuss each of the MPI library options in turn.

-You should also consult the chapter on running jobs through the batch system for examples of how to run jobs compiled against the different MPI libraries.
+You should also consult the chapter on running jobs through the batch system for examples of how to run jobs compiled against MPI.

 **Remember:** by default, all compilers produce dynamic executables on Tesseract.
 This means that you must load the same modules at runtime (usually